kea-dev/github-projects-intro/README.md

 This repo contains some issues which you can work as exercises.
 It will take you through som GitHub projects and -issues gymnastics.

-You start by generating at new repo under your own profile (or where ever you wnat it), using this one as a template.
+You start by generating at new repo under your own profile (or where ever you want it), using this one as a template.

 <a href="https://github.com/kea-dev/planetscale/generate"><img width="198" alt="image" src="https://user-images.githubusercontent.com/155492/228839581-5ca9dddd-a39f-4754-811c-92f092517734.png"></a>